Scattering norm estimate near the threshold for the energy-subcritical NLS: Analysis near the soliton

 Since $\lambda_1^{\pm}$ can be chosen arbitrarily near $\lambda_1$, we can conclude the proof of \eqref{estq}.

 Finally, by \eqref{estqqq}, \eqref{estqq} naturally holds and the proof of Theorem \ref{byproc} is complete. \end{proof}

 Now we start to prove Lemma \ref{key}.

-\begin{proof}[Proof of Lemma \ref{key}] Without loss of generality, we prove all estimates under the assumption $|\alpha_n^+(0)|=|\alpha_n^-(0)|$, and the one-side estimate in the general case can be easily proved by adapting the following argument.
+\begin{proof}[Proof of Lemma \ref{key}] Without loss of generality, we prove all estimate \eqref{estqqq}-\eqref{estqqqqq} under the assumption $|\alpha_n^-(0)|\geq|\alpha_n^+(0)|$, and the other side estimates can be easily proved by adapting the following argument.
 As $\alpha_n^{\pm}(0)$ tends to $0$, the continuity of $\alpha_n^{\pm}(t)$ and $\|h_n(t)\|_{H^1_x}$, for all large $n$, the times $t_n^{\pm}$ exist and are both non-zero.
 Furthermore,